 Each year the CDC reports upwards of 300,000+ people exposed to Lyme disease and other tick borne infections.
 No need to hide inside this season.
 We've provided some recommendations to keep those ticks and other critters at bay this Summer.

 1. Cover up Vulnerable Areas- Long pants tucked into socks, a fashionable look for some, can prevent ticks from latching on.
 Also wearing quick dry clothing may deter ticks from further seeking a comfy spot to attach.
 They need moisture to survive.

-2. Repel, Repel, Repel! - use permethrin on clothing, socks and shoes avoiding direct skin contact.
+2. Repel, Repel, Repel! - use permethrin on clothing, socks and shoes avoiding direct skin contact if in high grasses, brush or heavily wooded areas for extensive periods of time.
 Evidence suggests using DEET is ineffective.
 Also use a natural insect repellent for your skin and hair.
 I personally use Bug Away by Three Sisters Herbals on my entire family to include the dog.
 There are many safe herbal options in your local health food stores and apothecaries.

 3. Be Mindful at Home- The majority of lyme exposures are reported around the home.
 Understand that outdoor adventures also pose a threat but are not the most common.
 Always consider an exposure risk while out and about on your lawn.

 4. Tick Checks!- Always.....let me repeat..ALWAYS perform daily tick checks of yourself, your family and pets.
 Make this a habit anytime you are out enjoying nature.
 Ticks can transmit parasites, multiple Borrelia strains, viruses and other pathogens within 24 hrs.
 Less time for tick-borne viruses, Powassan Virus can be transmitted within 15 minutes of attachment to its host..Yikes!
 These additional pathogens prove to be just as devastating as Lyme Disease.